fluxcd/website/content/en/flux/installation/bootstrap/generic-git-server.md

 {{% alert color="danger" title="Required permissions" %}}
 To bootstrap Flux, the person running the command must have **cluster admin rights** for the target Kubernetes cluster.
-It is also required that the person running the command to have **push rights** to the Git repository.
+It is also required that the person running the command has **push rights** to the Git repository.
 {{% /alert %}}

 ## SSH Private Key